Learning a second language as a child does more than prepare kids for a globalized world; it enriches their mind and social world.

 - Helps develop their ‘theory of mind’, which essentially means they can better understand another person’s perspective

-- Has protective effects against cognitive decline with aging and the onset of Alzheimer’s disease
+- Has protective effects against cognitive decline with ageing and the onset of Alzheimer’s disease

-Of course, you want to feel comfortable with the programme in which you place your kids, and the impact that it has on your home life.
+Of course, you want to feel comfortable with the program in which you place your kids, and the impact that it has on your home life.
 Here are some tips:

-Find a programme that offers concentrated immersion time to properly live and speak with the languages:
+Find a program that offers concentrated immersion time to properly live and speak with the languages:

 - Encourage them to practice it home.
 It can be a challenge for kids to find authentic experiences in which to use their new language skills.
 Let them see that language studies aren’t just something for school – they’re for living, too.